 APR works every day to expand plastics recycling.

 Every year since 2009 APR has conducted a survey to evaluate residential plastics collection programs for the largest municipality in each state.
-These surveys show that rigid plastics recycling beyond just bottles is happening widely in the United States.
+These surveys show that plastics recycling beyond just bottles is happening widely in the United States.

 Select a Beyond Bottles program below to learn more.